CodingLady22/our-solar-system/README.md

 The app provides API endpoints to access information about planets and their moons.
 You can make HTTP requests to these endpoints to retrieve data in JSON format.

 ### API Endpoints
-* `planets.json`: Contains information about each planet in our solar system.
+* `planets.json`: Contains information about each planet in our solar system with a reference to their respective moons.
 * `moons.json`: Contains information about the moons orbiting each planet.

 Feel free to expand the data or modify it to include additional information as needed.